First of all, don’t tell me that you haven’t tried to Google yourself at least once? 🙂

 Google your business

-On the other hand, maybe you want to google your business or the company you are currently working now.
+On the other hand, maybe you want to google your business or the company you are currently working for now.
 This information may be connected to you somehow, so it is a great additional search effort that you should do.

 As covered above in this blog post, you can use the same tactics and search tips to find information about your business.
 Concentrate on your Google My Business account (if you have one) and how your business appears on Google Maps local listings.